- Further Education

 There are a number of deadlines in place for applicants to make their replies by, depending on when they received all their offers, so don’t worry if your reply date is different from everyone else’s.

-If you had all your decisions back by 31st March, you need to reply to your offers by Wednesday 8th May.
+For 2013 entry, if you had all your decisions back by 31st March, you need to reply to your offers by Wednesday 8th May.

 If you receive all your decisions by Thursday 9th May, you will need to reply by Thursday 6th June.